-Edition: January 2023
+Edition: January 2025

-Copyright by the American National Standards Institute (ANSI), 25 West 43rd Street, New York, New York 10036.
+Copyright by the American National Standards Institute (ANSI), 1180 Sixth Avenue, 10th Floor, New York, New York 10036.
 This material may be copied without permission from ANSI only if and to the extent that the text is not altered in any fashion and ANSI's copyright is clearly noted.
 The current edition of this document is available at www.ansi.org/internationalprocedures.

-To propose changes to this document for consideration and approval by the ANSI Executive Standards Council and the ANSI National Policy Committee, please submit the specific proposal in strikethrough, underline format with a rationale to psa@ansi.org.
 To propose changes to this document for consideration and approval by the ANSI Executive Standards Council (ExSC) and the Executive Committee of the ANSI Board of Directors please submit the specific proposal in strikethrough, underline format with a rationale to psa@ansi.org.